Welcome to the Home of The Boston Jazz Chronicles

 Troy Street’s first book, The Boston Jazz Chronicles: Faces, Places, and Nightlife 1937–1962, is the first book to examine the lively story of Boston and its music at mid-century.
 It is the definitive source of information for jazz fans and students, researchers and librarians, and any reader interested in Boston’s social history.
 The cast of characters includes Sabby Lewis, Lawrence Berk, Jaki Byard, Nat Pierce, Charlie Mariano, Joe Gordon, George Wein, Herb Pomeroy, Sam Rivers, George Frazier, Symphony Sid Torin, Nat Hentoff, Father Norman O’Connor, and many others.

 People are reading The Boston Jazz Chronicles, so check out the reviews and testimonials from Arts Fuse, Library Journal, Nat Hentoff, Carol Sloane, George Wein, Eric Jackson, and more!

 News from Troy Street

 Bob Porter reviewed The Boston Jazz Chronicles in the December 2012 IAJRC Journal, the quarterly magazine of the International Association of Jazz Record Collectors, and he called it “Highly recommended.”
-Due to one of those oversights that happen in publishing sometimes, they ran the review with the wrong book cover.
-IAJRC Journal was kind enough to reprint the review, with the correct cover, in March 2013.
+Read his full review here.
+(The book cover was left off the review in December, and the IAJRC Journal graciously reprinted the review, with cover, in March 2013.)